We are paint in metal cans.

 “We Are Paint in Metal Cans,” by Gwendolyn Soper.

-Also featured in Poetry & Covid, a project funded by the UK Arts and Humanities Research Council, University of Plymouth, and Nottingham Trent University.
+Poetry & Covid, a project funded by the UK Arts and Humanities Research Council, University of Plymouth, and Nottingham Trent University.